Protect Your Small Business from Corporate Account Takeover

-Corporate account takeover is a form of corporate identity theft where criminals gain control of business bank accounts by stealing online banking credentials.
-Although there are several methods used to retrieve credentials, the most common is the use of malware to “infect” a company computer.
-Malware is commonly distributed via email and social networking links, as well as through websites.
+Corporate account takeover is a type of identity theft where criminals steal online banking credentials and take control of a business's bank account.
+Although there are several methods used to retrieve online credentials, the most common is the use of malware to “infect” a company computer.
+Malware is commonly distributed via email, websites, and social media accounts.
 For businesses with low malware protection support, malware can go unnoticed for weeks or months.

-If you believe your company’s account information has been compromised, please report it immediately to our Customer Support Center at 888-292-4037.
+If you believe your business's account information has been compromised, please report it immediately to Origin Bank's Customer Support Center at 888-292-4037.

 There are a number of steps you can take to help safeguard your business bank accounts.